 Our team of industry and academic leaders have the relationships, insights, and knowledge to ensure innovations, talent, and smart-tech working strategy which in turn helps us to reach our business goals.

-Dr. Sachin K Sharma (CEO-CTO)
+Sachin Kumar Sharma

 Primarily a technocrat and naturalist with Master's and Ph.D. in Chemical Engineering, Post Doctorate from UC Riverside, and Management Graduate from California Institute of Technology, CA, USA, believes in futuristic innovations in environmental technologies; Strong background in :